Queensland Community Support Scheme

 - basic home maintenance like mowing, cleaning windows or helping you with your garden.

-Whether you apply online or by phone the QCSS Access Point staff will then talk to you about how you are coping with daily living, assess your QCSS eligibility and determine the support you need to remain living independently in your home.
+If you're eligible, QCSS Access Point Assessors will then talk to you about how you are coping with daily living and the supports you need.